GoKul-GoKul/Furniture-Sales-Analysis/README.md

 * **Dynamic Profitability Tracking:** Utilized variables (`VAR` and `RETURN`) within measures to cleanly isolate profitable transactions from loss-making ones.
 This logic responds instantly to slicer context using `SUMX` and `FILTER` iterations.
 * **Dynamic Ranking:** Employed `RANKX` combined with `ALLSELECTED` to dynamically rank the Top N and Bottom N furniture sub-categories based on user-selected parameters.

-# 🎨 UI/UX Design Philosophy
+## 🎨 UI/UX Design Philosophy
 Approaching dashboard design with the rigor of a Senior Design Lead (incorporating 10+ years of design principle best practices), I adhered strictly to enterprise UI/UX standards:
+1. **App-Like Interactivity & Bookmarking:** Beyond static visuals, I leverage advanced bookmarking, selection panes, and interactive page navigation to create a fluid, app-like user experience.
+This allows users to intuitively slice data and switch views without feeling overwhelmed by a cluttered interface.
-1. **Maximized Data-to-Ink Ratio:** Eliminated heavy borders, unnecessary gridlines, and distracting 3D effects.
+2. **Maximized Data-to-Ink Ratio:** Eliminated heavy borders, unnecessary gridlines, and distracting 3D effects.
 Every pixel serves a communicative purpose.
-2. **Z-Pattern Visual Hierarchy:** Structured for natural reading patterns (top-left to bottom-right).
+3. **Z-Pattern Visual Hierarchy:** Structured for natural reading patterns (top-left to bottom-right).
 Crucial KPIs sit top-left, historical trends in the middle, and granular matrices bottom-right.
-3. **Gestalt Principles of Proximity:** Grouped related visuals closely together with subtle background shading so the user's brain perceives them as a single analytical unit.
+4. **Gestalt Principles of Proximity:** Grouped related visuals closely together with subtle background shading so the user's brain perceives them as a single analytical unit.
-4. **Accessible Palettes:** Used a muted, professional corporate color scheme.
-High-contrast colors (like Red) are exclusively reserved for 'Loss' or negative metrics to ensure immediate cognitive recognition without overwhelming the user.
+5. **Accessible Palettes:** Used a muted, professional corporate color scheme.
+High-contrast colors (like Red) are exclusively reserved for 'Loss' or negative metrics to ensure immediate cognitive recognition.

 ---
-*Feel free to explore the `.pbix` file included in this repository to see the data model and DAX measures in action!*
+*Feel free to explore the `.pbix` file included in this repository to see the data model, interactive bookmarks, and DAX measures in action!*